TomNisbet/sap-plus/docs/_docs/in-20-details.md

 **return from subroutine**

 Return from subroutine.
-PC is pulled from the stack and SP is incremented.
+SP is incremented and then PC is read from RAM at the new SP location.

 **Carry Flag:** unchanged